fmiotello/fm-icebreaker/README.md

 ## References

-Some meanungful material used for this project:
+Some reference material used for this project:

 * Chowning, J. (1973, September 01).
 "The Synthesis of Complex Audio Spectra by Means of Frequency Modulation".
 Retrieved September 27, 2020, from https://www.aes.org/e-lib/browse.cfm?elib=1954